Categorized | UMPC

 As great as the UX series might be, it definitely isn’t main stream.
 Since the initial release of the UX180, Sony has released incremental updates over the last few years (280, 380, 390) finally landing on the current top-of-the-line UX490.
 The UX490 [Portal page] is almost identical to the original UX180 in terms of aesthetics, but the insides have had some nice bumps in power and performance.
-The UX490 has a 32GB SSD, 1.2GHz Core 2 Solo, 1GB of RAM, and as far as I know, still claims the title of most powerful UMPC to date.
+The UX490 has a 32GB SSD, 1.2GHz Core 2 Solo, 1GB of RAM, and as far as I know, still claims the title of most powerful ultra mobile PC to date.

 Though the UX490 might still be one of the highest performing UMPCs, it was released back in November… of 2007.
 It isn’t inconceivable for Sony to have some big gaps in model refreshes, but it has been quite a while now.
-That, and the fact that the Vaio UX series is pretty much gone from Sony’s site, make it seem like the Vaio UX line is done.
+That, and the fact that the VAIO UX series is pretty much gone from Sony’s site, make it seem like the VAIO UX line is done.

 Enter the VAIO P [Portal page].
 This ‘pocketable‘ computer has a pretty similar usability concept.
 Both the UX and the P are supposed to be relatively powerful, highly portable computers (that’s why we call them Ultra Mobile PCs), but their form-factors are inherently different.
 The UX is designed to be hand-held and thumb-typed.
 The P is supposed to be small and portable, but still retain its touch-typability, and probably won’t function very well as a hand-held device in the way that the UX does.